Numero7-Mojeangering/System-Diagram/readme.md

 - **Utility Functions:**
   - **`get_edge_point(rect, center, direction)`**
     Computes the intersection point on the edge of a rectangle in a specified direction from its center.
-This is used for drawing arrows so that they start or end precisely at the boundary of a system’s visual representation.

   - **`draw_arrow(screen, start, end, text, font, color)`**
     Draws an arrow between two points with a label placed at the midpoint.
 The arrowhead is created using a small polygon based on the line's angle.